AlvinTCH/currency_conversion/readme.md

 # Currency conversion

 ## Assumptions
-Hopefully I did not get the question wrong, but I assume that we are building a currency exchange which shows the exchange rates of various currencies with USD
+I assume that we are building a currency exchange which shows the exchange rates of various currencies with USD

 ## How to use this project
 1. Generate a Django secret.
 Sample code to run on cmd line: